India country brief

 Bilateral architecture and high-level visits

-The Prime Ministers of Australia and India see each other regularly at major international meetings such as the G20 and the East Asia Summit, and often meet bilaterally in the margins of such meetings.
+The Prime Ministers of Australia and India interact regularly at major international meetings such as the G20 and the East Asia Summit, and often meet bilaterally in the margins of such events.

 Australia–India Joint Ministerial Commission meetings provide a forum for Trade Ministers to identify opportunities and address challenges in the economic relationship.
 This is complemented by ministerial engagement in sector-focused working groups, including on energy and education.